zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/12-sinhala-google.md

 Knowing that it exists, it is decided by looking at it and announcing it.

 [APZ 56.2] (# apz56.2) # apz56.2 .ref .apz} "Someone" means
 They are exhausted.
-“Mindfulness is real"" If you are mindful of four points (1-8) 4 (ii) should be applied.
+"Mindfulness is real"" If you are mindful of four points (1-8) 4 (ii) should be applied.
 Even if they say they are mindful.
-“The wise know this Comparison of "vision" in "vision" in "vision nivunahu" The Dhamma, the Dhamma that has been decided and made public, the Dhamma that all editors see as impermanent, The Dhamma that sees all editors as miserable, the Dhamma that sees all Dhammas as infinite,
+"The wise know this Comparison of "vision" in "vision" in "vision nivunahu" The Dhamma, the Dhamma that has been decided and made public, the Dhamma that all editors see as impermanent, The Dhamma that sees all editors as miserable, the Dhamma that sees all Dhammas as infinite,